AdobeDocs/commerce-learn.en/help/app-builder/first-app/env-file.md

 # The `.env` file

-This is a special file that is not part of the sample module, but is important for use in your Adobe Developer App Builder application.
-It contains secrets and other information that should not be committed to a repository.
+The `.env` is a special file that is not part of the sample module, but is important for use in your Adobe Developer App Builder application.
+This file contains secrets and other information.
+Avoid committing this file to any code repository.
 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience using Adobe App Builder who want to learn about the `.env` file.
+* Developers new to Adobe Commerce with limited experience using Adobe App Builder who wants to learn about the `.env` file.

 ## Video content